blackends/blackends.github.io/shows/_posts/2019-9-7-the-woodhouse-portland.md

 ---
 layout: show
-location: Seattle
+location: Portland
-venue: Barboza
+venue: The Woodhouse
-bands: 'Nicolle Solo Show'
-poster: '/assets/img/posters/barboza-jayomi.jpg'
 ---

 {% if page.poster %}